danbeam/oo-css/README.md

         color: blue;
     }

-What if we could make CSS more object-oriented to group our rules and selector together in a logical organization way that says us the time of having to write rules over and over redundantly (like this)?
+What if we could make CSS more object-oriented in order to group our rules and selectors together in a logical way that saves us time and redundant error?
+For example, if we were given a source document of:

     /* class named class is a great name! */ div.class {